boazbk/tcs/lec_09_godel.md

 Many of the functions people wanted to compute over the years involved solving equations.
 These have a much longer history than mechanical computers.
-The Babilonians already knew how to solve some quadratic equations in 2000BC, and the formula for all quadratics appears in the [Bakshali Manuscript](https://en.wikipedia.org/wiki/Bakhshali_manuscript) that was composed in India around the 3rd century.
+The Babylonians already knew how to solve some quadratic equations in 2000BC, and the formula for all quadratics appears in the [Bakhshali  Manuscript](https://en.wikipedia.org/wiki/Bakhshali_manuscript) that was composed in India around the 3rd century.
 During the Renaissance, Italian mathematicians discovered generalization of these formulas for cubic and quartic (degrees $3$ and $4$) equations.
-Many of the greatest minds of the 17th and 18th century, including Euler, Lagrange, Leibnitz and Gauss worked on the problem of finding such a formula  for _quintic_ equations to no avail, until in the 19th century Ruffini, Abel and Galois  showed that no such formula exists, along the way giving birth to _group theory_.
+Many of the greatest minds of the 17th and 18th century, including Euler, Lagrange, Leibniz and Gauss worked on the problem of finding such a formula  for _quintic_ equations to no avail, until in the 19th century Ruffini, Abel and Galois  showed that no such formula exists, along the way giving birth to _group theory_.

 However, the fact that there is no closed-form formula does not mean we can not solve such equations.